 Hence, when talking of a nation, it becomes absolutely imperative that the past should also be talked about.
 And the past of India is fascinating and interesting as it is momentous.

 The only thing that remains in our mind now, is the break from the regular work we had.
-Ironically, today, Valentines Day, New Years day etc. make us feel ecstatic and festive but Republic Day and other national days do not throw us into a similar festive frenzy.
-The reason being, there is no business opportunity, glamour or show off associated with our national festivals.
+Ironically, Valentine’s Day, New Year’s day, etc. make us feel ecstatic and festive, but Republic Day and other national days do not throw us into a similar festive frenzy.
+The reason being, there is no business opportunity or glamour associated with our national festivals.

-We urge the youth to look at all that India as a nation has achieved; be proud and determined to take her to new heights.
+We urge the youth to look at all that India, as a nation, has achieved; be proud and determined to take her to new heights.

 1. Sanskrit is considered as the mother of all higher languages.
 It is the most precise and therefore suitable language for computer software.
 (A report in Forbes magazine, July 1987).

 2. Although modern images & descriptions of India often show poverty, India was one of the richest countries before British rule in India, i.e. during the early 17th Century.
 Christopher Columbus was attracted by India’s wealth and was looking for a route to India when he discovered America by mistake.
 India has fed the greed of almost every powerful nation or ruler (that/who looked upon it, during those times) and is poised to be at the top of the world in all aspects.

 3. India is the Largest democracy in the world, the 7th largest country in the world and one of the most ancient and living civilizations (at least 10, 000 years old).